 Our Early Years Provision

-Children in our Reception class follow Curriculum Guidance for The Early Years Foundation Stage (Sept 2012).
+Children in our Reception (EYFS) class follow Curriculum Guidance for The Early Years Foundation Stage (Sept 2012).
 There are 7 areas of learning and development that must shape educational programmes in early years settings.

 The 3 Prime Areas are: